vitamickey/hugo-website/content/posts/hugo.md

 I am a bit unnerved by the fact that he doesn't merge to the main branch via a pull request and instead commits straight to the main branch.
 I am 99% sure that is bad git practice.

-To build my site, need to use `hugo -t PaperMod` (or instead of `PaperMod`, the current website theme).s
+To build my site, need to use `hugo -t PaperMod` (or instead of `PaperMod`, the current website theme).

+I need to
+- add comments with Disqus https://gohugo.io/content-management/comments/
+- make a stubs page https://www.mtsolitary.com/stubs/ https://www.mtsolitary.com/20210329232300-mt-solitary-stack/
+- backlinks??? lol I have a death wish https://www.mtsolitary.com/20210329232300-mt-solitary-stack/
+- a search with filters like hugo tania would be cool